 What is the origin of the term?

 Overlanding’s origins date back to the early 1900s when Australia began establishing routes for long-haul travel within the continent.
 At that time, the drovers used these routes mainly for trading livestock.
 With these, they could transport the cattle to the markets in far-flung places on foot.
-Years later, overlanding took on a different meaning and became an outdoor activity, initiated in the 1940s by road builder, pioneer, and surveyor Leonard “Len” Beadell.
+Years later, Overlanding took on a different meaning and became an outdoor activity, initiated in the 1940s by road builder, pioneer, and surveyor Leonard “Len” Beadell.

 Overlanding vehicles and essential gear

 There are many types of vehicles that could be converted into powerful Overlanding Vehicles, including numerous SUVs, trucks, crossovers, vans, and motorcycles.
 Overlanding dreams can come true on any budget.
-Some popular models include Toyota Land Cruiser, Jeep Wrangler, Mitsubishi Pajero and of course the legendary Land Rover Defender.
+Some popular models include the Toyota Land Cruiser, Jeep Wrangler, Mitsubishi Pajero and of course the legendary Land Rover Defender.

 So are you an overlander?

 Self-sufficiency is the key to Overlanding success and an approach to the problems encountered is everything.
-You have to be prepared to switch to full survival mode and handle repairs yourself that occur during the journey.
+You have to be prepared to switch to full survival mode and handle repairs that occur during the journey.
 Other factors to consider are harsh environments, extreme temperatures and the variety of animals you may encounter along the way.
-As nice as it sounds, spending several days without a shower or making do with the last food supplies is also part of overlanding.
+As nice as it sounds, spending several days without a shower or making do with the last food supplies is also part of Overlanding.
 When you feel 100 per cent comfortable, have mobile phone reception, a warm shower is available, shops and a gas station are not far away.
-Then by definition, it is not an overlanding.
+Then by definition, it is not an Overlanding.
 We ask ourselves: Does it make sense to stick to such a definition when there are only a few such places left?